huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

   importing **NgClass, NgIf, NgFor, NgSwitch, NgSwitchWhen, and NgSwitchDefault**.
   + For the sake of a different look I removed the `@View` annotation and added the **templateUrl** to the `@Component` metadata.
   + **What is this ``directives: [CORE_DIRECTIVES]``?** Every component that is needed in the view is now required to be added to the
   `directives` property array.
-This would be available in the `@View` metadata as well if you went that route for your display metadata.
+This would be available in the `@View` metadata as well if you went that route for your display.
   + **Where is the link function?** Well in Angular 2 we don't have to worry about links or controllers anymore.
 As you see we now have a first rate class to represent what is going on.
 With the beauty of **Typescript** we are able to hide our variables using private encapsulation and expose them via getters and/or setters.
 By default everything in a Typescript class is public.
 We also no longer have to worry about this silly **scope** thing.
-Every class public method or variable is available to the template to call and/or use.
+Every classes' public or private method and variable is available to the template to call and/or use.
+  So while we are encapsulating the `_tasks` and `_newTasks` variables from other classes using them outright.
+In Angular 2 the template is considered part of the class and therefore has access to them.

 <br>